cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 ## What is this long string?

-Note the `typeUrl: "/cosmos.bank.v1beta1.MsgSend"` string.
-This comes from Protobuf and is a concatenation of:
+As a reminder from the previous tutorial, the `typeUrl: "/cosmos.bank.v1beta1.MsgSend"` string comes from the [Protobuf](../2-main-concepts/protobuf.md) definitions and is a mixture of:

 1. The `package` where `MsgSend` is initially declared: